-After 20 years of research and writing, my book, In Their Right Minds: The Lives and Shared Practices of Poetic Geniuses (August 1, 2015) Exeter, UK: Imprint Academic, is available for pre-order on Amazon.
-Based on the initial pre-orders, it gained a #1 Hot New Release rating in both Neuropsychology and Poetry/Literary Criticism and remains in the Top 10 new releases for those categories in the US and France.
+After 20 years of research and writing, my book, In Their Right Minds: The Lives and Shared Practices of Poetic Geniuses (2015) Exeter, UK: Imprint Academic, is available on Amazon and other sites.
+During the pre-order period, it gained a #1 Hot New Release rating in both Neuropsychology and Poetry/Literary Criticism and remains in the Top 10 new releases for those categories in the US and France.
 I hope you'll help keep the momentum going!

 Smiley Face Blog Responses

 I finally sorted out the "smiley face" responses from their different venues: my own Facebook page, My Left-handed Friends and Jung Hearted Pages as well as the comments on my blog.
 There were 32 respondents, but not everyone did the further short test for folded arms, foot- and eye-dominance and hand position in writing found in The Eye of the Beholder.
 Also, two people were unable to perceive the happier guy, so our base is down to 30 responders, with 18 who responded fully.

 • In Julian Jaynes’s test of 1000 people, 80% of right-handers chose "B" and 55% of left-handers chose "A." The “expected” choice for a typically organized brain would be "B" because the right hemisphere would be judging the facial expression by the left side of the face.
 Jaynes predicted that people who were bodily left-lateralized in every way would be even more likely to chose "A."

 • In our study of 30 people, 17 or 57% chose "B" and 13 or 43% chose "A."

 • Out of the 19 people who responded fully, 10 were right-handed and 9 were left-handed.